Skip to content

 Connection 2.0 principles include:

-This evolution reflects how businesses actually use connectivity today, with distributed workforces, cloud-based applications, and digital-first operations requiring fundamentally different network architectures than traditional approaches provided.
+This evolution reflects how businesses actually use connectivity today, with distributed workforces, cloud-based applications.
+Digital-first operations requiring fundamentally different network architectures than traditional approaches provided.

 Key Considerations When Selecting Business Connectivity